serde-rs/serde-rs.github.io/src/codegen-hybrid.md

 ```

 And here is `build.rs` which drives the code generation if necessary and
-otherwise does nothing, falling back to nightly's support for compiler plugins.
+otherwise does nothing, falling back to nightly's support for Macros 1.1.
+This
-This file goes in the same directory as `Cargo.toml`.
+file goes in the same directory as `Cargo.toml`.

 ```rust:build.rs
 #[cfg(feature = "serde_codegen")]